ipunkt/laravel-package-manager/README.md

 You have to fill the `$commands` array with your commands.
 If you provide a key this key will be the key for registration within the IoC container of laravel.
 The value should be the command class name like `SuperCommand::class` or a string e.g. `SuperCommand` which gets resolved to lookup a method `registerSuperCommand` within the service provider.
 So you can register more complex commands by using a separate method.

+By default artisan commands will registered only on console runs.
+If you want to change that behaviour you can overwrite the value of `$registerOnlyForConsole` to make that happen.

 ## License

 Package Manager is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)